 For TVA’s Low-Income Customers, Costs are Unaffordable Despite Using Less Energy

-The estimated electricity usage by income level (above right) indicates that there is no relationship between high energy burdens and high energy usage.
+The estimated electricity usage by income level (above left) indicates that there is no relationship between high energy burdens and high energy usage.
 Taking into account the factors related to energy costs within the TVA system ($/kwh prices and mandatory fees in the current rate structure), we are able to see that households at any low income level use less energy than those with high incomes.
 On average, lower income levels use 7.5% less electricity, and at the highest disparity (30-50% AMI vs. over 100%), they use approximately 24.7% less.

-TVA’s Grid Access Charge Will Disproportionately Harm Low-income Households
+TVA’s Grid Access Charge Will Disproportionately Harm Low-Income Households

 The retail rate structures that TVA’s proposed Grid Access Charge (GAC) would promote are intended to encourage load growth, which will primarily benefit customers with higher energy use.
 Because high-income households are likely to use more, TVA’s low-income residential customers will be negatively and disproportionately impacted.
 Depending on the retail rate structure and ultimate level of the GAC, these customers will see their “energy burden” increase by between 0.1% and 1.9% systemwide.
 For low-income customers of some of LPCs, the average impact could be as much as 2.8% of their household income.
 (If TVA’s CEO Bill Johnson had to endure an impact equal to that customer group, it would translate to a $182,000 loss of income down the drain – he would lose more than most of these households earn in several years!)
 The impacts on low-income customers across the entire system would also add up very quickly: over 40 percent of the households in TVA’s service territory fall within federal low income limits.